·

 The impressive Depression-era murals on the ground floor of Coit Tower are free to observe.
 There is also a gift shop on the main level.

-Travel Tip: The Palace of Fine Arts and the Marina District are within walking distance of the Presidio, the Wave Organ, and the Golden Gate Bridge, so you can combine the experiences.
+Travel Tip: The Palace of Fine Arts in the Marina District is close to the Presidio, the Wave Organ, and the Golden Gate Bridge, so you can combine the experiences.

 Along with the Heart of the City Farmers’ Market (Sunday/Wednesday) the U.N.
 Plaza/ Civic Center also hosts free concerts and Zumba dance classes.

-Union Square also has weekly free programming, including classes, such as juggling, on Saturdays.
+Union Square also has weekly free programming, including juggling on Saturdays.

 Grace Cathedral holds Yoga on the Labyrinth every Tuesday evening and Saturday morning for $22 a session, worth it for Hatha yoga and live music in the gorgeous Gothic space.
 Pre-registration/tickets are suggested as the class sells out quickly.

-If you’re a confident biker (I am not), San Francisco also has a bike share program called Bay Wheels, with around 7,000 classic and pedal-assist bikes available to rent across the city at low daily, hourly, and monthly rates.
+If you’re a confident biker, San Francisco also has a bike share program called Bay Wheels, with around 7,000 classic and pedal-assist bikes available to rent across the city at low daily, hourly, and monthly rates.

 (*Prices were accurate at the time of publishing.
 Always check ahead.)

-Here are some of my favorite cheap eats in San Francisco.*
+Here are some of my favorite affordable places to eat in San Francisco.*

 In the Mission District, the Super Mission-style burritos are legendary.
 The one at La Taqueria ($14.50) will easily feed two.
-Take yours to go, and people-watch in Dolores Park, a beloved San Francisco pastime.
 El Farolito is another contender for San Francisco’s Best Burrito.
 There’s only one way to settle the dispute: try both!

 Super Mira Market in San Francisco Japantown might be known for its Coffee Crunch Cake, but it’s also a little secret for travelers looking for cheap eats.
 The well-stocked grocery store has tons of snacks, grab-and-go food, and hot, budget-friendly Japanese dishes at lunch.